dotps1/PSAppVeyor/README.md

 Function        Update-AppVeyorProjectBuildNumber                  0.1.2      PSAppVeyor
 ```

-I havent had a whole lot of time to put into this, but I will keep adding functionallity.
+I havent had a whole lot of time to put into this, but I will keep adding functionality.

 have fun.